Dense H-free graphs are almost (\chi(H)-1)-partite: Introduction

 We note that if $H$ is a complete $r$-partite graph, whose smallest part has $t$ vertices and whose next smallest part has $s$ vertices, then $\biex(n,H)=\ex(n,K_{t,s})$.

-The problem of estimating $\ex(n,H)$ when $H$ is bipartite is the Zarankiewicz problem; for most $H$ it is quite far from being solved.
+The problem of estimating $\ex(n,H)$ when $H$ is bipartite (or, more generally, $\ex(n,\mathcal{H})$ for a family $\mathcal{H}$ of bipartite graphs) is the Zarankiewicz problem; for most $H$ it is quite far from being solved.
 However an upper bound is provided by the following classical theorem of K\"ov\'ari, S\'os and Tur\'an~\cite{KST}.

 \begin{theorem} Let $1\leq t\leq s$ be fixed integers.
 If $G$ is any $n$-vertex graph with $\Omega(n^{2-\frac{1}{t}})$ edges, then $G$ contains $K_{t,s}$. \end{theorem}

 We note that for $t=1,2,3$ and when $s\geq t!+1$ there exist lower bound constructions matching the upper bound of Theorem~\ref{KSTthm} (see~\cite{Reiman,Brown,KRS}); for $t\geq 4$ the best known lower bound is $\Omega(n^{2-\frac{2}{t+1}})$, but it is conjectured that the correct bound is $\Theta(n^{2-\frac{1}{t}})$.